bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- mist
+- moderate rainmist
-- 94% humidity
+- 95% humidity
-- 7 mph wind
+- 8 mph wind

-0.2 inches of rain in the past 24 hours
+3.1 inches of rain in the past 24 hours

 ## Temperature Comparison